Medical School / Health Professions

 SU Pre-Med Advisor Dr. Kerry Bruns, firstname.lastname@example.org, in the chemistry department is the main pre-med advisor on campus and chair of the campus Pre-Med Committee, which writes letters of recommendation for students.

-Beta Beta Beta is the campus biology honor and professional society for students, which sponsors various pre-med-related events.
+Alpha Epsilon Delta (pre-health) Beta Beta Beta (biology) are campus honor and professional societies for students that sponsor various pre-med-related events.
 Other resources include:

 - Association of American Medical Colleges: www.aamc.org/